ATVG-Studios/kLib/Compatibility.md

 ## What does Compatible mean?

-This means that you can switch versions without the need to make changes.
+This means that you can upgrade without the need to make changes.
-As long as you dont use features of new versions and then go to a older version, you will not need to make changes.
+As long as you **DONT** downgrade, you will not need to make changes.

 ## Breaking Changes